 Icinga2 - API and Passive Checks

-The most common use case is when you're able to gather information from a large amount of servers or services by running a single script.
-This script can either be ran by icinga as a normal check command which returns combined state for all the services, or it can be triggered in any other way.
+The most common use case is when you're able to gather information from a large number of servers or services by running a single script.
+This script can either be run by Icinga as a normal check command which returns combined state for all the services, or it can be triggered in any other way.

 The plugin gathers data for each service it checks and then injects it directly in an existing service using the Icinga API.

 A passive service would either use the "dummy" command and have "active_checks" disabled or have them enabled and rely on the dummy default text output which should only be served if the API injection is delayed and exceeds the check interval for the service.

 In order to avoid the frustration of manually creating each service before importing its state, you can use the API for spawning services as well.
 They can be assigned to any existing host, or if you desire the host(s) they are assigned to can also be created using the API.